You've inherited a house. What’s next?

 Use the sidebar on the left to quickly navigate this guide and find all the answers you need.

-In the case you are left with unanswered questions, do not hesitate to reach out to one of our real estate experts in the bottom left hand corner of your screen and we’ll make sure you’re well taken care of.
+In the case you are left with unanswered questions, do not hesitate to reach out to one of our real estate experts.
+Use the form in the bottom left-hand corner of your screen and we’ll make sure you’re well taken care of.

 Can I legally sell the inherited house?